Simple Laundry

 1. Soap + Water

-Fill a sink or small bowl with warm water.
+Fill a sink or small bowl with cool water.
 Add a gentle soap.
 We prefer SOAK but baby soap will also work!
 Just a capful will do.
 It's like a tiny bubbly bath for your alpaca.

 2. Soak